MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first computer programmer was a woman named Ada Lovelace?
-She wrote the world's first machine algorithm for an early computing machine that existed only on paper in the 19th century.
-People didn't start building real modern computers until over 100 years later!
-Imagine trying to write code for a machine that didn't even exist!
+Did you know that the world's first computer programmer, Ada Lovelace, wrote her pioneering algorithm for Charles Babbage's proposed mechanical general-purpose computer, the Analytical Engine, in the mid-19th century - a full century before actual programmable computers were built!
+Babbage never built his Analytical Engine, but Lovelace's notes became a significant document in the history of computers.
+Lovelace also envisioned that computers could go beyond numerical calculations, contrary to Babbage who only perceived the machine as a mathematical tool.
+These insights mark her as a prophet of the computing age.
+Now that's a curious fact for us tech enthusiasts!